almachelouche/middleman/content/email/IN/service_reminder_regular/018/monsoon_west.md

 path='email_modules/singles/copy'
 color='''white'''

 	copy = '''Get your car geared up for Monsoon Season.
 Drive into any Ford Service Centre and enjoy great deals, including a free 50+ point check-up and discounts up to 60%.
-Offers valid from June 19th to June 25th.*'''
+Offers valid from 3rd to 9th July.*'''

 [[module]] #Custom 4 Icons
 path='email_modules/custom/4icons'